-Based on true-life events in 1928 Los Angeles, Changeling (released in 2008) is truly one of the very few movies based on true characters and yet successfully catches your imagination.
+Based on true-life events in 1928 Los Angeles, ‘Changeling’ (released in 2008) is truly one of the very few movies based on true characters and yet successfully catches our imagination.

-Directed and produced by none other than Client Eastwood, this mystery-suspense-drama has been well appreciated by critics as well as moviegoers for the sheer performance of Angelina Jolie.
+Directed and produced by none other than Client Eastwood, this mystery-suspense drama has been well-appreciated by critics as well as moviegoers for the finest performance by Angelina Jolie.

-The film starts with a working mother Christine Collins (Jolie) who one morning left home bidding goodbye to her nine-year-old son Walter Collins with a promise to take him to movie the next day.
-When she comes back home in the evening, she finds no one at home, and after searching here and there she finally lodged a complaint in the police station about her missing child.
+The film ‘Changeling’ starts with a working mother Christine Collins (Jolie) who one morning left home bidding goodbye to her nine-year-old son Walter Collins with a promise to take him to a movie the next day.
+When she comes back home in the evening, she finds no one at home, and after searching everywhere, she finally lodged a complaint at the police station about her missing child.

-Under such conflicting circumstances, when she was not able to cope with her emotions, she dared the corrupt police department by going public with the help of a clergyman, Rev Gustav Briegleb (John Malkovich) by telling the truth that the boy delivered by the police is not actually her son.
-With fear from public, the police in-charge of the case Capt JJ Jones (Jeffrey Donovan) falsely declared the lonely mother as mentally disturbed and sent her to mental asylum.
+Under such conflicting circumstances, when she was not able to cope with her emotions, she dared the corrupt police department by going public with the help of a clergyman, Rev Gustav Briegleb (John Malkovich) by telling the truth that the boy delivered by the police is not her son.
+With fear from the public, the police in charge of the case Capt.
+JJ Jones (Jeffrey Donovan) falsely declared the lonely mother as mentally disturbed and sent her to a mental asylum.

 Thereafter what happens in the film is certainly something to watch.
 Angelina Jolie as Christine Collins has delivered one of her career-best performances.
 All in all, ‘Changeling’ is a must-watch but not for kids at least, because of some highly disturbing and emotionally drained scenes.